oxhagolli/VisualTrackingCorobots/README.md

 # Visual Tracking for Corobots
 Master's project code on implementing visual tracking algorithms for corobots

+# Requirements
+This project requires OpenCV and/or ROS to properly run.
+Please follow up-to-date guides to install each library properly.
+Usually a `requirements.txt` file can't achieve the desired goal properly since these are really large libraries.

 # Usage
 ## Hierarchy of Tracking Comparison
 To run the hierarchical tests, follow the order described in the paper.
 The usage for `hierarchy_compare.py` is as